SHE-CAN Mentoring Program

-SHE-CAN is looking for 20 new mentor teams for 2022, and our mentor recruitment period begins in January and concludes in May.
-To learn more about what it means to become a mentor, please submit the online form below or reach out to Director of Community Building Dine DeMarlie at firstname.lastname@example.org.
+SHE-CAN's mentor recruitment period begins each year in January and concludes in May.
+To learn more about what it means to become a mentor, please submit the online form below or reach out to Director of Community Building Dine DeMarlie at email@example.com.

 Step 1: Lead or Join a Team

 Step 2: Teams Help Scholars Apply for Scholarship

 Step 3: Teams Help Scholars Transition to the U.S.

 Upon acceptance to a U.S. college, mentors become critical to helping scholars acclimate to life in the U.S. and successfully manage their college careers.

 Step 4: Teams Support Scholars in Launching Their Careers

 Mentors open up their extended networks to ensure their mentee has connections, internships, and job opportunities.
 With SHE-CAN, the relationships can last a lifetime as mentors help aspiring leaders find their voice and power.

 LEARN MORE ABOUT MENTORING WITH SHE-CAN